bstevenson0326/RoomTempDisplay/README.md

 - Code and design by **hawqeye19**
 - Harmony library by **Brrainz**
-- Special thanks to the RimWorld modding community for tools and documentation
+- Special thanks to the Rimworld modding community for tools and documentation

 ---